leightonom/kaggle.titanic.competition/README.md

 #kaggle.titanic.competition
-#All code, with minor changes, from David Langer's Intro to Data Science
+#All code, with minor changes, from David Linger's Intro to Data Science
 #with R

 #Read in Titanic data